powsybl/pypowsybl/docs/user_guide/network.rst

     ])
     n.create_substations(stations)

-On each of these substations, you can create a node/breaker voltage level:
+On each of these substations, you can create a node/breaker voltage level, here called VL1 and VL2:

 .. testcode::